Sudans Bashir Appears Before Prosecutor - UrduPoint

 - 'Regret' for crackdown - Protesters and witnesses accuse the feared paramilitary group led by Dagalo, the Rapid Support Forces, of carrying out the assault on demonstrators.

-US officials and protesters have called for an independent probe into the crackdown.
+Demonstrators and US officials have called for an independent probe into the crackdown.

 On Thursday, military council spokesman General Shamseddine Kabbashi expressed "regret" over the crackdown.